World-Class Physical Therapy by World-Class Physical Therapists.

 Next, we explain how physical therapy actually works to heal the body.

 How Does It Work?

-Physical therapy restores your body’s movement function through specialized exercises, hands-on manual physical therapy, and a variety of specialized treatments, such as therapeutic ultrasound and electrical stimulation therapy.
+Physical therapy restores your body’s movement function through specialized exercises, hands-on manual physical therapy, and a variety of specialized treatments and exercises.
+We are an evidence based driven physical therapy clinic, that is the reason why you don’t see ultrasound and electrical stimulation in our clinics, which are scientific proven to have zero efficiency and are only here to make money!
 Physical therapy not only helps your body recover from illness or injury, it also helps to prevent future injuries and protect you from some types of illness.
 Your therapist may use exercise therapy, manual therapy, education, and other forms of therapy to help you recover.

 Exercise therapy improves balance and coordination.
 It can also increase your strength, endurance, and flexibility.
 Your therapist prescribes specially designed exercises to target your particular injury or illness and also improve your overall fitness.
 Your therapist may also teach you exercises you can do at home.

 Manual therapy is also called bodywork.
 Your therapist may use bodywork to help your body relax, increase your flexibility, and reduce your pain.
 Manual physical therapy might include techniques such as massage, mobilization, and manipulation.
 Your physical therapist may use massage to: